SergeyTeplyakov/DissectingTheCode/posts/2017-Fields layout.md

 Field b: starts at offset 4
 ```

 Interesting, but not sufficient.
-We can inspect offsets for each field, but it would be very helpful to know the size of each field to understand how efficient the layout is and how exactly fields are laid out in memory.
+We can inspect offsets for each field, but it would be very helpful to know the size of each field to understand how efficient the layout is and how much empty space each instance has.

 ## Computing the size for a type instance

 And again, there is no "official" way to get the size of the object instance. [`sizeof`](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/sizeof) operator works only for primitive types and user-defined structs with no fields of reference types. [`Marshal.SizeOf`](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.interopservices.marshal.sizeof?view=netframework-4.7) returns a size of an object in unmanaged memory and is not suitable for our needs as well.
 So, we need to do something by our own.

 We'll compute instance size for structs and object separately.
 Let's consider value types first.
-The layout of value types (as well as reference types, actually) can be controlled via [`StructLayoutAttribute`](https://msdn.microsoft.com/en-us/library/system.runtime.interopservices.structlayoutattribute(v=vs.110).aspx).
-The user may control the layout manually and can even define the size of the struct manually:
+The layout of a type can be controlled via [`StructLayoutAttribute`](https://msdn.microsoft.com/en-us/library/system.runtime.interopservices.structlayoutattribute(v=vs.110).aspx).
+The user may control the layout manually and can even define the size of the type manually:

 ```csharp
 [StructLayout(LayoutKind.Sequential, Size = 42)]